 Knowing that many parents want answers to this question, Dr. Shookman shares why repeat colds and respiratory infections is typically the norm.

-This question comes up all the time at our Akron Children’s Hospital Pediatrics offices, especially from parents whose child just entered day care or school.
+This question comes up all the time at our Akron Children’s Pediatrics offices, especially from parents whose child just entered day care or school.
 The number of infections that can be normal for kids in their first year in group schooling is far more than most parents expect.
 It is normal for kids to get sick.
 Part of childhood is being exposed to illnesses and developing the immune response to provide protection as we age.

 It is normal to have six to eight respiratory infections – which we typically call colds – per year.
 These respiratory infections can last 14 days.
 Many of these illnesses tend to cluster in the fall and winter.
 Add in a few tummy bugs and other viral infections, like rashes or hand, foot & mouth disease (HFM).